-Upper respiratory tract infections (URTI) are, no doubt, one human’s most frequent illnesses (1).
-By extension, they are can very disturbing, frustrating, and highly inconveniencing as well.
-In precise terms, I am referring to mild and chronic dry coughs, sore throat, sneezing as well as thick mucus-filled nasal congestion (2).
-Natural medicine is becoming go-to support, both as a single therapy and as an integrative ingredient in the pharmaceutical formulations.
-The reoccurring nature and familiarity attached to respiratory tract infections, such as common cold, quickly make it seem like a public nuisance than a health threat.
-However, these infections are sometimes responsible for death among elderly and immunocompromised individuals (3).
+Respiratory discomfort is undoubtedly the most common problem in humans.
+By extension, they can also be very disturbing, frustrating and very inconvenient.
+Specifically, I am referring to mild and chronic dry coughs, sore throats, sneezing, and nasal congestion (2).
+Whether as a monotherapy or as a complex component in pharmaceutical formulations, natural medicines are the first choice.
+The recurrence and familiarity of respiratory discomfort, such as the common cold, quickly makes it seem like a public nuisance rather than a health threat.
+However, these infections can sometimes lead to death in the elderly and immunocompromised individuals (3).

-While children averagely experience four to six symptomatic colds per year, their adult counterparts record two to three symptomatic colds per annum (4).More so, susceptibility to upper respiratory tract infection varies from person to person depending on their immune system and other numerous factors.
-Suffice it to say that a virus or bacteria mostly cause most URTIs.
-Only in few instances are infections fungal causative or of a helminthic origin (5).
-Typical symptoms of URTIs include cough, sore throat, runny nose, nasal congestion, headache, low-grade fever, and sneezing.
-In cases of some infection like common cold, the patient may experience coughing and nasal discharge for up to 14 days, even after the halt of other symptoms.
+Children experience an average of 4 to 6 symptomatic colds per year, while adults experience 2 to 3 symptomatic colds per year.
+Also, susceptibility to upper respiratory discomfort varies from person to person, depending on their immune system and many other factors.
+It can be said that viruses or bacteria are the main cause of most upper respiratory tract discomfort.
+Only in rare cases, the infection is caused by fungi or worms (5).
+Typical symptoms of upper respiratory distress include cough, sore throat, runny nose, nasal congestion, headache, low-grade fever and sneezing.
+In the case of certain infections, such as the common cold, patients may experience coughing and runny nose for up to 14 days, even after other symptoms stop.

 A. turning to treatments preferably, natural medicine with symptom-reducing benefit, and potent effect on lung health.
 B. engaging in prevention, behavioral strategies in response to the contagious and environmentally-prone nature of these infections (6).
 Consequently, it is advisable to imbibe a culture of regular hand washing, frequent exercise, and avoidance of spew dirt, soot, or any form of indoor/outdoor compromised air quality (6).

-Natural medicines emaciate from beneficial botanical, which have been utilized age long and evaluated by randomized controlled trials (RCT) as “tried and true.”
-With the clinical effectiveness of these traditional remedies, they can be selected over or complemented with conventional therapies, such as antihistamines, decongestants, for URTI medications.
-Few of these ancient botanicals include:
+Natural medicines are derived from beneficial plants that have been used for a long time and evaluated as "effective and proven" by randomized controlled trials (RCTs).
+Given the clinical efficacy of these traditional therapies, they can be used as an alternative or in addition to traditional therapies, such as antihistamines, decongestants, for upper airway discomfort.

 The Echinacea plant is a native of North America.
 It has been scientifically noticed due to its roots recording high bioavailability and immunoactivity.
 Today a lot of clinical studies and randomized trials have been conducted into its biological plausibility.
 With most of the results coming out green, echinacea extracts are now widely used in America, Europe, for the immune boost for the prevention and treatment of the common cold.
 Notable among these studies is a-24 randomized trials involving more than 3000 participants (7).